guildai/guildai/guild/tests/whitelist-code.md

 base.
 It contains explicit usage of code otherwise not used, untested, or simply missed by Vulture.

+It's used in conjunction with [`tools.py`](../../../tools.py) in applying test code to the corpus of code used to measure "unused code".

 It's organized by module and tested code.

 `guild/_api.py: unused attribute 'cmd_cwd'`